snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 ### SameSite cookies

-SameSite is a comparatively new cookie attribute that browsers understand and Chrome at least is about to depend on.
+SameSite is a comparatively new cookie attribute that browsers understand and Chrome, at least, is about to depend on.
 But what do we mean when we say SameSite?
 Let's first consider the `Site` part.
 A site is defined as the domain suffix (e.g. .com, .co.uk, .net, etc) and the section before it.
 So in the case of this page, the full domain is `www.snowplowanalytics.com` but the site is `snowplowanalytics.com`.
 Now for the `Same` part; any domain that is on the `snowplowanalytics.com` site will be classed as on the _same site_.

-When a cookie is referred to SameSite, this means the SameSite attribute is speficied on the cookie.
-If we consider the two concepts in the previous paragraph, we can start to understand that the `SameSite` attribute represents a method of controlling whether a cookie is sent with requests to the site or not.
-Lets take a look at an example:
+If a cookie uses the `SameSite` attribute, then this cookie can control whether it should be sent with requests from a site or not.
+Lets take a look at an example.

 If a server sets the following cookie on `collector.snowplowanalytics.com`: